DumbCaveSpider/HorribleIdeas/README.md

 ---

 ### Options
 When pressing `\` or by pressing the floating *Horrible Options* button on your screen, a menu will pop up with a list of joke mod options you can toggle anytime on your game to do some interesting things to your gaming experience.
-From random mirror portals to game-breaking glitches!
-You can view more information within the contents of the menu itself.
+You can view more information within the menu itself.

 > [!NOTE]
 > *You can customize any keybinds in this mod via the *[Custom Keybinds](https://www.geode-sdk.org/mods/geode.custom-keybinds)* mod.*